 School of the Arts Faculty

-Dr. Banks worked in programming at the American Cinematheque, and curated a film series for the Hammer Museum in Los Angeles.
-She has written for Television & New Media, Cinema Journal, Popular Communication, Flow, and The Journal of Popular Film and Television, as well as for the anthologies How to Watch TV (NYU Press, forthcoming), The Handbook of Television Studies (Sage, forthcoming), Teen Television (BFI, 2004), and Garb: A Reader on Fashion and Culture (Prentice Hall, 2007).
-Before arriving at Emerson, she spent two years as a Visiting Assistant Professor in USC's School of Cinematic Arts.
+She has written for Television & New Media, Cinema Journal, Popular Communication, Cultural Studies, Flow, and The Journal of Popular Film and Television, as well as for the anthologies Gender and Creative Labour, How to Watch Television (NYU Press, 2013), The Handbook of Television Studies (Sage, 2014), Teen Television (BFI, 2004), and Garb: A Reader on Fashion and Culture (Prentice Hall, 2007).